hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 mul rax, rbx; m*x, store in rax add rax, rcx; mx + b, store in rax. rax now contains y!
 ```

+Soon, we will learn about how to loop over the same code and execute it.
+That would enable us to use this code we just wrote to get all of the points of a particular line!

 <br />